What’s inside:

 The reality is that dealing with the electronic capture of trunk stock is just too problematic and time consuming.
 These items are routinely left uncaptured at the point of use.

-What’s really needed is a quick and easy method to capture trunk stock during surgery, without manual data entry or longwinded admin.
+What’s really needed is a quick and easy method to capture trunk stock inventory during surgery, without manual data entry or longwinded admin.

-Current workarounds to make trunk stock visible
+Current workarounds to make trunk stock inventory visible

 As there is no quick fix during surgery, adding undocumented items into the system, or fixing data errors or gaps becomes a post-surgery task.
-There are two common workarounds; one with the perioperative nurse leading and the other with the back office being left to backtrack.
+There are two common workarounds: one with the perioperative nurse leading and the other with the back office being left to backtrack.

-Nurse workaround 1 – getting an item listed before entering on to the EHR:
+Nurse workaround 1 – Getting an item listed before entering on to the EHR:

 When items don’t scan into the system and an error message displays on the screen, one option is for nurses to input the item as a ‘one time entry’.